 NRPA is developing a communications toolkit and policy action framework in collaboration with the Willamette Partnership.
-These tools will highlight powerful evidence, policy solutions and case studies that support park staff and advocates, decision makers, planners and other municipal agencies in promoting health-driven green infrastructure projects in parks.
+These tools will highlight powerful evidence, policy solutions and case studies that support park and recreation leaders and advocates, decision makers, planners and other municipal agencies in advancing green infrastructure in parks as a strategy to improve climate-related community health conditions.
 These resources will be available summer of 2020.

 Evidence Linking Green Infrastructure and Health